Expand To Show Full Article

 International Gateway

 The International Gateway is located at the rear entrance to EPCOT and features souvenir and merchandise locations as well as pin trading opportunities.
+Guests have access to the Water Taxi and Disney Skyliner transportation services just outside the International Gateway.

 United Kingdom